 2.)
 Start with baby steps so you won’t end up overwhelming each other.
-Children have very short attention span so don’t expect them to sit still for 20 minutes straight.
+Children have a very short attention span so don’t expect them to sit still for 20 minutes straight.
 Start with a session as short as 3 or 5 minutes and observe how well your child is taking everything in.
 Be patient and in a couple of days or weeks, they will be able to settle for longer periods of time.

 3.)
 Your guided meditation sessions need to be set on a specific time every morning or evening.
 You should do it before you and your child proceed with your usual activities (early in the morning) or once the chaos in the house has died down (before bedtime).
 Make it a point to stick to your schedule even if you are very busy.
-Consider the meditation as something you have to do no matter what like cooking or brushing your teeth.
+Consider meditation as something you have to do no matter what like cooking or brushing your teeth.

 4.)
 Make every session enjoyable for you and your child so you’ll both look forward to it every day.
 Do whatever it is that will make the experience fun and relaxing.
 Play calming music or light some aromatherapy candles if that helps.
 Allow your child to pick out items that they think will help them relax.
 As much as possible, make them feel involved in building your refuge from the chaotic outside world.